LSHrobotics/Proactive-Coverage-Path-Planning/README.md

 ---

 ## 🎥 Demo Video
-For demonstration, the coverage mission time is accelerated by ~23× to fit within one minute.
+In the demonstration video, the coverage mission time is accelerated by approximately 24× so that the mission completes within about one minute for visual clarity.
-In the paper, actual mission times align with **Table 4** results.
+In contrast, our paper reports the normalized mission times obtained from simulation.
+Especially, in the sparse charging-station case, our proposed GER achieves 1164.42 s, compared to 1431.33 s for ER and 1331.86 s for EVTSP, as described in Table 4.

 ▶ Watch here: [YouTube Link](https://youtu.be/FFeNO_RdM2w)